Today's Articles

 Swayne Hall

-*On this date in 1865, Talladega College was founded.
-They are a private Historically Black College (HBCU) in Talladega, Alabama.
-They are Alabama's oldest private HBCU.
+*Talladega College was founded on this date in 1865.
+It is a private Historically Black College (HBCU) in Talladega, Alabama, and Alabama's oldest private HBCU.

 The Southern Association of Colleges and Schools accredits it.
-The history of Talladega College began when three former slaves, William Savery, Thomas Tarrant, and Ambrose Headen of Talladega, met at the convention with a group of new freedmen in Mobile, Alabama.
+Talladega College's history began when three former slaves, William Savery, Thomas Tarrant, and Ambrose Headen of Talladega, met at the convention with a group of new freedmen in Mobile, Alabama.

 From this meeting, "We regard the education of our children and youth as vital to the preservation of our liberties, and true religion as the foundation of all real virtue and shall use our utmost endeavors to promote these blessings in our common country."

-With this as their pledge, Savery, Tarrant, and Headen, aided by General Wager Swayne of the Freedmen's Bureau, began to provide a school for the black children of former slaves of the community.
-Their leadership resulted in the construction of a one-room schoolhouse using lumber salvaged from an abandoned carpenter's shop.
+With this as their pledge, Savery, Tarrant, and Headen, aided by General Wager Swayne of the Freedmen's Bureau, began to provide a school for the Black children of former community slaves.
+Their leadership resulted in constructing a one-room schoolhouse using lumber salvaged from an abandoned carpenter's shop.
 The school overflowed with pupils from its opening, and soon, it was necessary to move into larger quarters.
 Meanwhile, the nearby Coosa River Valley Baptist Academy was about to be sold under mortgage default.
 This building had been built in 1852 with the help of slaves, including Savery, Tarrant, and Headen.
 A request was sent to General Swayne for its purchase, and he persuaded the American Missionary Association to buy the building and some 20 acres (81,000 m2) of land for $23,000.

 The grateful parents renamed the Swayne School building, which opened in November 1867 with about 140 pupils.
 A building constructed before the war with slave labor for white students became the home of the state's first college dedicated to serving the educational needs of Blacks.
 In 1869, Swayne School was issued a charter as Talladega College by the Judge of Probate of Talladega County.
 The former Baptist Academy building, now known as Swayne Hall (pictured), has remained in service as the symbol and spirit of the beginning of the college.
 Talladega College campus consists of 50 acres (200,000 m2) with 17 primary buildings.
 Thirty-two campus buildings are listed on the National Register of Historic Places as the Talladega College Historic District.